Vinsobres

 Vinsobres ([vɛ̃sɔbʁ]; Vinsòbres) is a commune in the Drôme department in the Auvergne-Rhône-Alpes region in southeastern France.

 Geography

 Vinsobres is located 9 km south-west of Nyons, 14 km north-east of Tulette, 12 km south-east of Valréas, and 15 km north of Vaison-la-Romaine.

 The neighbouring communes are Mirabel-aux-Baronnies and Saint-Maurice-sur-Eygues.

+Climate

+On average, Vinsobres experiences 24.2 days per year with a minimum temperature below 0 C, 0.1 days per year with a minimum temperature below -10 C, 0.9 days per year with a maximum temperature below 0 C, and 45.4 days per year with a maximum temperature above 30 C. The record high temperature was 43.0 C on August 23, 2023, while the record low temperature was -106 C on February 7, 2012.

 History

 Alphonse de Bounard was the Marquis of Archimbaud, Lord of Roquebrune, Vérone and Vinsobres, Baron of Montguers and royalist member of parliament for Nyons.

 According to the tradition he was descended from the Cort Palatine and Italian painter, Arcimboldo.

 Toponymy

 The oldest form is de Vinzobrio, attested in 1137.
 It is made up of the root, vintio-, which originates from the pre-Celtic vin-t (height), and from the Celtic suffix briga (mountain).